 II.
 APPLICATIONS WHICH HAVE ISSUED AS PATENTS

-A 35 U.S.C.
+A. A 35 U.S.C.
+102(a)(2) or Pre-AIA 35 U.S.C.
 102(e) Rejection Cannot Rely on Matter Which Was Canceled from the Application and Thus Did Not Get Published in the Issued Patent

-Figures that had been canceled from a Canadian patent application before issuance of the patent were available as prior art under 35 U.S.C.
+Figures that had been canceled from a Canadian patent application before issuance of the patent were available as prior art under pre-AIA 35 U.S.C.
 102(b) as of the date the application became publicly accessible.
+The patent at issue and its underlying application were available for public inspection at the Canadian Patent Office more than one year before the effective filing date of the patents in suit.
 Bruckelmyer v.
 Ground Heaters, Inc., 445 F.3d 1374, 78 USPQ2d 1684 (Fed.
 Cir.
 2006).

 III.
 FOREIGN APPLICATIONS OPEN FOR PUBLIC INSPECTION (LAID OPEN APPLICATIONS)

 When the specification is not issued in printed form but is announced in an official journal and anyone can inspect or obtain copies, it is sufficiently accessible to the public to constitute a “publication” within the meaning of 35 U.S.C.
 102(a)(1) or pre-AIA 35 U.S.C.
 102(a) and (b).
 See In re Wyer, 655 F.2d 221, 210 USPQ 790 (CCPA 1981).